Personal profile

 Biography

-Malcolm is the Editor-in-Chief of Occupational and Environmental Medicine, a specialty journal of the BMJ, a member of the Editorial Board of the Cochrane Work Review Group and a member of the Synthesis and Translation of Research Evidence Advisory Group of the NHMRC He was an elected Board member of the International Commission on Occupational Health (ICOH) for six years and led the successful bid to host the ICOH Congress to be held in Melbourne in March 2021.
-He has been a member of two Monograph working groups for the International Agency for Research on Cancer and is a member of several international research and professional collaborations and has been an invited speaker at several international conferences.
-He also has strong interests in education and training and is the course convenor for the Master of Occupational and Environmental Health at Monash University.
-Malcolm is the President-elect of the Australasian Faculty of Occupational and Environmental Medicine in the Royal Australasian College of Physicians and was elected to the Collegium Ramazzini, based in Italy, in 2018.
-He has received several awards, including a College Medal for Outstanding Service by the Royal Australasian College of Physicians, the Dean's Award at Monash for Excellence in External Engagement and in 2019 Malcolm was made a Member of the Order of Australia (AM) for significant service to occupational and environmental medicine.
+Malcolm was the Editor-in-Chief for seven years of Occupational and Environmental Medicine, a specialty journal of the BMJ, a member of the Editorial Board of the Cochrane Work Review Group and a member of the Synthesis and Translation of Research Evidence Advisory Group of the NHMRC.
+He was an elected Board member of the International Commission on Occupational Health (ICOH) for six years and Chair of the ICOH Scientific Committee on Occupational Medicine.
+He has been a member of Monograph working groups for the International Agency for Research on Cancer.
+He has been a member of several international research and professional collaborations, such as MODERNET and OMEGA-NET and has been an invited speaker at many international conferences.

 Expertise related to UN Sustainable Development Goals